MaminDRG/dockerfiles_stash/php_nginx/README.md

 # php_nginx
-Docker-compose for php_nginx with default configuration
+Docker-compose for php_nginx with default nginx configuration